luizfneves404/pico-backend/README.md

 # Development Guidelines

+## Python

+- Use type hints for everything that type checking in strict mode requires.
+- Think about the interface of functions and consider forcing the caller to pass some parameters as kwargs instead of positional arguments by using "*" before the kwargs.
+This is especially useful for service functions and functions with many parameters.
+It makes it easier to change parameters and to add new parameters in the future, since the order of the parameters is not important.

 ## Database Schema Design

 - If a column needs unique=True, don't add index=True, because PostgreSQL automatically creates an index for unique constraints.